michbur/signalHsmm/README.md

 library(signal.hsmm)
 gui_signal.hsmm()
 ```
-All signal.hsmm functionalities can be also invoked in batch mode, for example:
+All signalHsmm functionalities can be also invoked in batch mode, for example:

 ```R
 run_signal.hsmm(benchmark_dat[1:10])